THE FATHER-HEART OF GOD

 This isn’t merely a Sunday School lesson for children.
 Nor is it a dry, dusty doctrinal statement.
 This is the foundational revelation Jesus downloaded.
 Yes, Jesus died for us.
 Yes, He forgave our sins.
 Yes, Jesus has saved us.

-However, He did all this to restore us to the Father: a reunion of love that also restores God’s creation under the stewardship of a redeemed humanity.
+However, He did all this to restore us to the Father: a reunion of love that restores humanity’s identity and restores God’s creation under the stewardship of a redeemed humanity.

-This single revelation, of God’s fatherhood, frames our faith, shapes our values, informs our practices and fuels our mission.
+This single revelation, God’s Fatherhood, informs our identity, frames our faith, shapes our values and fuels our mission.
 Without this foundational revelation, we may well be seeking that which we already have.
 Without this undergirding truth, we may well fudge our purpose and misrepresent our mission.